Frontend-io/documentation/tutorials/receiving-money.md

 Currently we have

 - Pay with Card
-- Pay with bank - this allows users complete payments using their Nigerian bank accounts
+- Pay with Bank - this allows users complete payments using their Nigerian bank accounts
 - Pay with USSD
-- Pay with Ghana mobile money.
+- Pay with Ghana Mobile Money.

 The purpose of multiple channels is to allow the users complete payments using any of the channels in case any of them is down.

 You can enable or disable any of these Payment channels on your **Dashboard >> Settings >> Preferences**.

-### Best Practices
+## Best Practices

 * If you intend to charge recurring payments, it's best to enable only card payments, as other payment channels don't currently support reccuring billing.
 * If your transaction amounts are always high, it's best to only allow card payment as other channels may not be able to processs very high transaction amounts.
 Their failures may affect your payment success rate numbers.

 ## Split Payments